Alfred E. NeumanCartoon Character

 Best known as: MAD magazine's "What -- Me Worry?" kid

 Alfred E. Neuman is the gap-toothed, goofy-grinned icon of MAD magazine, the humor and satire comics magazine founded by William M. Gaines in 1952.
-The origins of the image are a mystery, but the name and the face were first paired in 1955, in issue number 29 (previously he had been called Melvin Coznowski and Mel Haney).
-In 1956 artist Norman Mingo painted the standard for the now-familiar face that has, in various guises, graced the cover of MAD ever since, with the accompanying motto, "What -- Me Worry?"
-In the '60s lawsuits over the use of the image were unsuccessful after MAD demonstrated that the face had been used for a variety of purposes since as early as the 19th century.
-In the late 1990s the publishers of MAD broke tradition and allowed the image to appear in advertising, a favorite target of the magazine's lampoons since its inception.
-An archetype of the carefree idiot, Neuman has since appeared in ads for computer gear, instant orange drink, milk and clothing.
+The genesis of the image itself is a mystery, but the face and name were first paired in 1955, in MAD issue number 29.
+(Previously the face had appeared in the magazine as Melvin Coznowski and Mel Haney.)
+In 1956, artist Norman Mingo painted the standard for the now-familiar face that has, in various guises, graced the cover of MAD ever since, with the accompanying motto, "What -- Me Worry?"
+Lawsuits in the 1960s over the use of the image were unsuccessful after MAD demonstrated that the face had been used for a variety of purposes since as early as the 19th century.
+In the late 1990s the publishers of MAD broke tradition and allowed Alfred E. Neuman to appear in advertising, a favorite target of the magazine's lampoons since its inception.
+An archetype of the carefree idiot, Alfred E. Neuman has since appeared in ads for computer gear, instant orange drink, milk, and clothing.

-Extra credit: A running joke since 1956 has been Neuman's campaign for the U.S. presidency and his slogan: "You could do worse, and always have!"...
-In 2000 a depiction of Neuman as George W. Bush became a popular poster and tee-shirt...
-Those on the list of Neuman lookalikes include The Yellow Kid, Prince Charles and ABC newsman Ted Koppel.
+A running joke since 1956 has been Alfred E. Neuman’s campaign for the U.S. presidency and his slogan: “You could do worse, and always have!”… In 2000 a depiction of Alfred E. Neuman as George W. Bush became a popular poster and tee-shirt… Those on the unofficial list of Alfred E. Neuman lookalikes include The Yellow Kid, Prince Charles and ABC newsman Ted Koppel.